bitcoin-s/bitcoin-s/docs/oracle/oracle-server.md

   - `message` - Message to hash and sign
 - `setoraclename` `oraclename` Sets the oracle name in the database
 - `getoraclename` gets the oraclename for the database
+- `exportstakingaddresswif` exports the staking addresses private key so it can be recovered in another wallet.

 ### Create Event Example